manager

 Routing principles

 • Active sub-agent types are claude, codex, copilot.
-Do NOT spawn gemini agents (unreliable; see Gemini section).
-All active agent types operate on independent flat-rate subscriptions with periodic quota limits.
-Route by model quality, quota conservation, and quota distribution.
+The manager MUST NOT spawn gemini agents (unreliable).
+All active agent types operate on independent flat-rate subscriptions.
+The manager MUST route by model quality, quota conservation, and quota distribution.

 • All agents can execute code, modify files, and perform multi-step tasks.
-Route by model quality and quota, not by execution capability.
+The manager MUST route by model quality and quota, not by execution capability.

-• Spread work across agents to maximize total throughput.
+• The manager MUST spread work across agents to maximize total throughput.

-• For large-context tasks (>200k tokens), prefer Copilot with gemini-3-pro model (1M token context); do NOT use the gemini agent type.
+• For large-context tasks (>200k tokens), the manager MUST prefer Copilot with gemini-3-pro model.
+The manager MUST NOT use the gemini agent type.

-• For trivial tasks, prefer Copilot free-tier models (0x quota) before consuming other agents' quota.
+• For trivial tasks, the manager SHOULD prefer Copilot free-tier models (0x quota) before consuming other agents' quota.

-• When multiple agents can handle a task equally well, prefer the one with the most remaining quota.
+• When multiple agents can handle a task equally well, the manager SHOULD prefer the one with the most remaining quota.

 Cost-efficiency priority

-• Flat-rate (subscription) agents over pay-per-token agents when quota is available.
-Subscription quota is sunk cost; unused quota is waste.
+• Prefer flat-rate (subscription) agents over pay-per-token agents when quota is available.

-• Lowest-cost model that can succeed for the tier.
-Do not use Heavy models for Light/Standard tasks.
+• Use the lowest-cost model that can succeed.
+The manager MUST NOT use Heavy models for Light/Standard tasks.

-• Idle/bulk tasks must not consume premium quota.
-Route idle tasks to: Copilot 0x → Aider+DeepSeek → Amazon Q → other agents (in that order).
-Do not route to Gemini agent type.
+• Idle/bulk tasks MUST NOT consume premium quota.
+Route to: Copilot 0x → Aider+DeepSeek → Amazon Q.

 • Reserve premium quota for interactive use.
 Usage gates enforce minimum 70% remaining for Claude and Codex 5-hour windows.

 • Sonnet 4.6 is the workhorse.
-Only 1.2% SWE-bench below Opus 4.6 at 1/4 the cost.
-Default to Sonnet; escalate to Opus for Heavy tier or when strict rule compliance failures occur (Opus IFEval 94% vs Sonnet 89.5%).
+The manager MUST default to Sonnet; escalate to Opus for Heavy tier or when strict rule compliance failures occur.
 Use medium effort for both — research shows higher effort degrades instruction-following on multi-constraint rule sets (arXiv:2505.11423).

 Quota fallback logic